mpacula/COSMOS/docs/source/index.rst

 * :ref:`introduction` -- What is Cosmos?
 * :ref:`install` -- Installation instructions.
 * :ref:`config` -- Configuration instructions.
+* :ref:`getting_started` -- Run a canned workflow and use the web interface.
+* :ref:`writing_workflows` -- Learn to write your own workflows.
-* :ref:`tutorial` -- Workflow examples step by step.
+* :ref:`examples` -- Workflow code examples.
 * :ref:`cli` -- Manage your workflows and database from the command line.
 * :ref:`shell` -- Explore your workflows interactively in an IPython shell.
 * :ref:`API` -- Module API.